dreamcatcher-tech/network/Inbox/2025-03-27 1932 actor model in warfabric.md

 So someone creates the crm repo, then they can search for users, or add them by a specific email address that they will allow ?

 Each actor is always acting as the actor repo.
 This is the connection between the hosting environment and the repos.

+Show a standard UI for permissions management, that applies to any repo.

+Permissions could be delegated to parent, if there was a single owner ?

+Who did what shows up in which actor made the commit.